C3-TKO/ansible-role-influxdb/README.md

 # ansible-role-influxdb

 This is an Ansible role for installing and configuring influxDB and the influxDB client packages on a rapsberry pi.
 InfluxDB will be configured to run on https and add an admin user.
-As this role is meant to be used within my my-pi-setups repository https://github.com/C3-TKO/my-pi-setups.
+This role is meant to be used within my my-pi-setups repository https://github.com/C3-TKO/my-pi-setups.

 ## Requirements